skx/templer/README.md

 > The only surprise here is that we referred to the variable called "Name" as "name".
 All variable-names are transformed to lower-case for consistency.

-As well as simple "name: value" pairs there are also additional options:
+As well as simple "name: value" pairs there are also additional options implemented in [plugins](PLUGINS.md);

 * A variable may refer to the contents of a given file.
     * Using `read_file`.